-EU members agree to lift travel restrictions on U.S. tourists
+EU members agree to lift travel restrictions on US tourists

-BRUSSELS — The European Union is recommending that its 27 member countries start lifting restrictions on tourists from the United States.
+BRUSSELS (AP) — The European Union is recommending that its 27 member countries start lifting restrictions on tourists from the United States.

 EU members agreed Wednesday to add the U.S. to the list of countries for which they should gradually remove restrictions on non-essential travel.
 The move was adopted during a meeting in Brussels of permanent representatives to the bloc.